National Doctors' Day: Honoring America's Doctors since 1958

 We celebrate National Doctors Day in America on March 30 each year, honoring the dedication and compassion displayed daily by more than one million physicians providing healthcare to patients nationwide.

-These healers are the heart of the American healthcare system.
-In the US, doctors provide care to over 1 billion patients yearly, with an average of 3.2 doctor visits per person — 50% of those visits are made to a primary care physician.
-This country has had a persistent physician shortage in recent years, and experts predict a shortage of between 37,800 and 124,000 physicians by 2034.
+This country has had a persistent physician shortage in recent years, and the American Association of Medical Colleges predicts a shortage of up to 86,000 physicians by 2036.
 Our doctors are feeling the heavy demands placed on them daily by the healthcare industry.
 Most doctors work over 50 hours a week, and many work 80-plus.

 If anybody has earned a day of appreciation, it is our doctors.
 Without their efforts and courage in the face of adversity, our country would be much worse for the wear.
 Without an adequate supply of doctors, healthcare systems are left with significant strain, leading to longer patient wait times, increased workloads for existing medical staff, and an overall reduced quality of care.
-In such scenarios, there’s often a greater reliance on locum tenens physicians and other locums providers.
+In such scenarios, there’s often a greater reliance on locum tenens physicians and other advanced practice providers.
 We need doctors and want them to know how important they are to each of us.

 NationalDoctorsDay.org is here as a resource, with tools to help healthcare staffing agencies celebrate and recognize their doctors.
 Join us by honoring the dedicated physicians who improve our lives this National Doctors Day, and utilize our marketing toolkit to facilitate your company’s marketing outreach to doctors and the healthcare industry.